Nakahama Manjirō: Return to Japan

-Service as hatamoto
+Service as a hatamoto

 Manjirō detailed his travels in a report to the Tokugawa Shogunate, which is kept today at the Tokyo National Museum.
 On July 8, 1853, when Commodore Matthew Perry's Black Ships arrived to force the opening of Japan, Manjirō became an interpreter and translator for the Shogunate and was instrumental in negotiating the Convention of Kanagawa.

 However, it appears that he did not contact the Americans directly at that time.

 In 1860, Nakahama Manjirō participated in the Japanese Embassy to the United States (1860).
 He was appointed translator on board Kanrin Maru, Japan's first screw-driven steam warship, purchased from the Dutch.
-Due to Japan's former policy of isolation, the crew had little experience on the open ocean, and during a storm, her Captain Katsu Kaishu, Admiral Kimura and much of the crew fell ill.
+Due to Japan's former policy of isolation, the crew had little experience on the open ocean, and during a storm, her Captain Katsu Kaishū, Admiral Kimura Kaishū and much of the crew fell ill.
 Manjirō was put in charge and brought the ship to port safely.

 In 1870, during the Franco-Prussian War, Manjirō studied military science in Europe.
 He returned to Japan by way of the United States.
 He was formally received at Washington D.C., and he took advantage of this opportunity by traveling overland to Fairhaven, Massachusetts to visit his "foster father", Captain Whitfield.
 Eventually, Manjirō became a professor at the Tokyo Imperial University.